-- Our ideal start date for this position is May 24, 2022.
-We can be flexible (either earlier or later) if needed.
+- Our ideal start date for this position is November 2022.
+We can be flexible with the start date if needed.

 - We will share the salary for this position during the intro call.

-Hello!
-I’m Ian, and I lead our Engineering team at Synex Medical.
-We’re a ~26 person medical device startup, and we’re developing a miniaturized health monitor that can non-invasively measure blood metabolites like glucose and lactate.
+Hello from the hardware engineering team at Synex Medical!
+We’re a ~28 person medical device startup, and we’re developing a miniaturized health monitor that can non-invasively measure blood metabolites like glucose and lactate.
 Our technology is based on novel techniques we’ve developed in magnetic resonance.

-We're on track to deliver our MVP by the end of Q2 2022, which will measure glucose and lactate non-invasively.
+We're on track to deliver our MVP by the end of Q4 2022, which will measure glucose and lactate non-invasively.
 We are gearing up for some big milestones (series A, clinical validation, MVP delivery).
-To support these milestones, we’re looking to add an experienced mechanical engineer to the hardware engineering team.
+To support these milestones, we’re looking to add an experienced mechanical engineer to the team.

-- Designing complex parts and structures that interface with our magnets and electronics
+- Designing intricate fixtures, electromechanical systems, and complex parts that interface with our magnets and electronics

-- Integrating simulation tools such as COMSOL or ANSYS into the mechanical design process for finite element analysis
+- Integrating simulation tools such as finite element analysis (FEA) into the mechanical design process

-- Cooperating with manufacturers and vendors to create high precision, high tolerance specialized instrumentation and mechanical assemblies - all while balancing GD&T controls (ASME Y14.5-2018) and functionality
+- Cooperating with manufacturers and vendors to create high precision, high tolerance specialized instrumentation, and mechanical assemblies - all while balancing GD&T controls (ASME Y14.5-2018) and functionality

 - Developing manufacturing processes by designing and modifying equipment for fabricating, building, assembling, and installing components